Emmanuelakinss/emmanuelakinss.github.io/_pages/about.md

   - /about.html
 ---

 I am a robotics engineer on a mission to use technology to improve the lives and well-being of humans.
-I am currently a PhD student at [I-X](https://ix.imperial.ac.uk/i-x-phd-research-spotlight-emmanuel-akinrintoyo/) and the Department of Computing Imperial
-College London where I am exploring the use of robotics and AI to empower persons with limited functional independence such as persons with dementia to live independently in their homes.
+I am currently a PhD student at [I-X](https://ix.imperial.ac.uk/i-x-phd-research-spotlight-emmanuel-akinrintoyo/) and the Department of Computing, Imperial College London, where I am exploring the use of robotics and AI to empower persons with limited functional independence, such as persons with dementia, to live independently in their homes.

+Outside of my research activities, I engage as a speaker and provide consultancy for tech startups.
 I am passionate about diversity and technology ethics.
-At Imperial, I am a member of the Equality Diversity and Culture Committee (EDCC).
+At Imperial, I am a member of the Equality, Diversity and Culture Committee (EDCC).
 I am the only student member of the [Science, Engineering and Technology Research Ethics Committee (SETREC)](https://www.imperial.ac.uk/research-ethics-committee/committees/setrec/) that oversees non-health-related research at the institution.
 To improve the student experience, I co-organise the [Imperial Computing Conference](https://icc.doc.ic.ac.uk) held twice yearly with keynote speakers from industry and academia.
 I am also the PhD Representative of my cohort

 I have vast experience in technological design and software development with industry experience at organisations such as Microsoft, SAP and PGIM Ireland.
 At these organisations, I explored aspects of cloud and data technology, enterprise software, and consumer software used by millions of users.